-The MVS configuration program is to be used by installations that have installed MVS/System Product Version 2 Release 2.0 (MVS/SP2.2.0) or a later release.
+The MVS configuration program is used by installations that have installed MVS/ESA[TM] System Product Version 3 Release 1.0 (MVS/ESA SP3.1.0) or a later release.
 These installations use the MVS configuration program to:

-- Define new I/O configurations or eligible device tables - Replace existing I/O configurations or eligible device tables - Define the consoles that the nucleus initialization program (NIP) can use - Migrate I/O configurations or eligible device tables that were previously defined through the SYSGEN process so they can be used on the MVS/SP2.2.0 or a subsequent release.
+- Define new I/O configurations or eligible device tables - · Replace existing I/O configurations or eligible device tables - · Define the consoles that the nucleus initialization program (NIP) can use - Migrate I/O configurations or eligible device tables that were previously defined through the SYSGEN process so they can be used on the MVS/ESA SP3.1.0 or a subsequent release.